sixstepsaway/Sims-4-CC-Sorter/README.md

 - Add root capabilities lmao
 - Add folder and file associations (some mods are folders not individual files)
 - Add "rename from internal name", specifically for Sims 2 files, which was the whole point of this app to begin with...
+- Figure out how to edit packages so I can set up a "flag all for--" button.
+Example: flag all selected candles as off-grid.

 ## License